Tymewalk/EfficientEnigma/README.md

 $starreq (number) - Sets how many stars a message must get to be sent to the starboard.
 Default: 3

+$selfstar (on/off) - Sets whether or not users may star their own posts to get them on the starboard.
+Default: off

 $welcometoggle (on/off) - Turns the welcome message on and off.
 Default: off

 $welcomemessage (message) - Sets the messsage to be sent. `<name>` replaces it with the user's name, whereas `<ping>` pings the user.
 Default: `<ping> Welcome to our server, <name>!`